 - Do not send or input proprietary, export controlled, confidential or classified information to Lockheed Martin, or correspondence containing a statement that the contents might be proprietary, export controlled, confidential or classified.

-- If you receive a request to bid on a procurement opportunity, register in the Exostar Supplier Database.
+- You may receive a request to register in the Exostar Supplier Registration System.
 Select LM P2P Unsolicited Registration Request to access the registration form.
 Our buyers cannot issue a purchase order to you until you are in our Exostar supplier database.
 Your initial input will be incomplete.
 You will be asked to provide more complete information when a buyer “pulls” your company into our buying database.
 Please keep your Exostar user logon information readily available, as you will be asked to update your information on buyer “pull”, when company information changes, and at least annually to self-certify small business status.